Kanagaraj46/Score-storing-sytem/README.md

-# 🎓 Student-Mark Management System
+# 🎓 Student-Scores Management System
 A lightweight **C++ console application** to manage student grades using **file-based storage**.

 ---